Sjögren–Larsson syndrome: Signs and symptoms

 The usual presentation of crystalline maculopathy is from the age of 1–2 years onwards.

 Causes

 It is associated with a deficiency of the enzyme fatty aldehyde dehydrogenase (ALDH3A2) which is encoded on the short arm of chromosome 17 (17p11.2).
 At least 11 distinct mutations have been identified.

 Without a functioning fatty aldehyde dehydrogenase enzyme, the body is unable to break down medium- and long-chain fatty aldehydes which then build up in the membranes of the skin and brain.
+A major source of these aldehydes is alpha oxidation.

 This condition is inherited in an autosomal recessive pattern.

 Diagnosis

 Diagnosis is made with a blood test which sees if the activity of the fatty aldehyde dehydrogenase enzyme is normal.
 Gene sequencing can also be used, which can additionally be used by would-be parents to see if they are carriers.

 Treatment

 The ichthyosis is usually treated with topical ointment.
 Anti-convulsants are used to treat seizures and the spasms may be improved with surgery.